Skyscraper: Gallery

-The Petronas Towers in Kuala Lumpur were the tallest from 1998 to 2004.
+The Petronas Towers in Kuala Lumpur were the tallest from 1998 to 2003.

-Taipei 101 in Taipei, the world's tallest skyscraper from 2004 to 2010, was the first to exceed the 500 m mark.
+Taipei 101 in Taipei, the world's tallest skyscraper from 2003 to 2009, was the first to exceed the 500 m mark.

 The Burj Khalifa is the current tallest building in the world.
 The setbacks at various heights are a typical skyscraper feature.

 Future developments

 Proposals for such structures have been put forward, including the Burj Mubarak Al Kabir in Kuwait and Azerbaijan Tower in Baku.
 Kilometer-plus structures present architectural challenges that may eventually place them in a new architectural category.
 The first building under construction and planned to be over one kilometre tall is the Jeddah Tower.

 Wooden skyscrapers

 The 25-story Ascent MKE is the world highest mass timber structure.

 Several wooden skyscraper designs have been designed and built.
 A 14-story housing project in Bergen, Norway known as 'Treet' or 'The Tree' became the world's tallest wooden apartment block when it was completed in late 2015.
 The Tree's record was eclipsed by Brock Commons, an 18-story wooden dormitory at the University of British Columbia in Canada, when it was completed in September 2016.

 A 40-story residential building 'Trätoppen' has been proposed by architect Anders Berensson to be built in Stockholm, Sweden.
 Trätoppen would be the tallest building in Stockholm, though there are no immediate plans to begin construction.
 The tallest currently-planned wooden skyscraper is the 70-story W350 Project in Tokyo, to be built by the Japanese wood products company Sumitomo Forestry Co. to celebrate its 350th anniversary in 2041.
 An 80-story wooden skyscraper, the River Beech Tower, has been proposed by a team including architects Perkins + Will and the University of Cambridge.
-The River Beech Tower, on the banks of the Chicago River in Chicago, Illinois, would be 348 feet shorter than the W350 Project despite having 10 more storys.
+The River Beech Tower, on the banks of the Chicago River in Chicago, Illinois, would be 348 feet shorter than the W350 Project despite having 10 more stories.

 Wooden skyscrapers are estimated to be around a quarter of the weight of an equivalent reinforced-concrete structure as well as reducing the building carbon footprint by 60–75%.
 Buildings have been designed using cross-laminated timber (CLT) which gives a higher rigidity and strength to wooden structures.
 CLT panels are prefabricated and can therefore save on building time.